collective live+work spaces

 Specific rules shall be decided and refined every now and then:

-< 9 months in advance
+from 9 months

-1. fractional up to 50% of capacity
+1. fractional up to 50% of capacity — leaving 15%

-2. guests up to 10% capacity
+2. guests up to 10% capacity — leaving 25%

-7. first-come first-served
+6. first-come first-served

 Capacity is measured for the time period up to the departure date per the thresholds above (thus the rolling calculation).
 You may request that the manager use their discretion if the booking system does not allow desired periods.

 Minimum stay will be 14 days, and move-in days are likely to be employed, e.g. only Fri or Sat.
-It is also likely that bookings will only be possible immediately following annother, else two weeks or more thereafter to minimise empty periods that cannot be filled.
+It is also likely that bookings will only be possible immediately following another, else two weeks or more thereafter to minimise empty periods that cannot be filled.

 How much share use do I have?